betajippity/Nuparu/README.md

 Notes:

 * On all platforms, all binary libraries except for TBB are statically linked.
-* x86-64 builds are included for macOS, Windows, and Linux-GCC10/Linux-GCC11.
+* x86-64 builds are included for macOS, Windows, and RHEL 7.9 (Linux-GCC10), and Fedora 34 (Linux-GCC11).
-* arm64 builds are included for macOS and Linux-GCC11.
+* arm64 builds are included for macOS, Fedora 34 (Linux-ARM), and NVIDIA L4T 32.6.1 (Linux-L4T, which is based on and should be largely compatible with Ubuntu 18.04).
 * macOS builds are provided as Universal Binaries incorporating arm64 and x86-64 versions into single libraries instead of separate library files per architecture.
 * Everything is built using C++14 or newer.
 * The version of TBB included uses the standard STL, not the Intel Parallel STL implementation.